hQamonky/QmkMusicManager/README.md

 is the API reference and list of features.
 Once the server is up and running, you can see the documentation and use the API through *serverip*:*port*/swagger-ui/index.html.
 ## Requirements
 - You need to have java 11 installed in order to run the application.
 - You also need to have [youtube-dl](https://youtube-dl.org/) installed.
+It is recommended to install youtube-dl via pip.
+- youtube-dl does not work without Python, so you will need that as well.

 Alternatively you can create a docker image and run it in a container (the container will need java 11 and youtube-dl installed).
 You can use the Dockerfile and docker-compose.yml from this project.